If you have an outstanding debt with a credit provider, you may be contacted by a debt collector.

 For more information on what debt collectors can and cannot do, download the fact sheet on our website Debt Collection Issues and Complaints.

 If you feel that you are being harassed or unfairly treated by a debt collector, you may be able to make a complaint against the debt collector.
-To assist you in making a complaint to a debt collector, for our sample letter.
+To assist you in making a complaint to a debt collector, see our sample letter.

 If it has been six years since you have last acknowledged or made a payment towards a debt and there has not been a court judgment against you, the debt may be statute-barred.